 If you are doing something, it is because you have an appetite, because you want to achieve something.
 Are you hungry for an ice cream?
 It is because you are already imagining yourself enjoying your ice cream quietly by the beach with the sun beating down on your skin.

 Are you craving a chocolate cake?
 That is because you already imagine yourself at the table, with a spoon dipping into your cake.

 These are exactly the images that should come to mind when you want to be motivated.
 You are struggling to learn your history program, so remember as vividly as possible what your ideal, dreamed future is.

-You already imagine yourself a brilliant university professor, a best-selling author of the best books on the 20th century: you are sitting on that little table that has been placed in front of you. a thousand people are in front of you, waiting for their dedication.
+You already imagine yourself a brilliant university professor, a bestselling author of the best books of the 20th century: you are sitting on that little table that has been placed in front of you.
+A thousand people are in front of you, waiting for their dedication.
 These people are admirers of your research, and they ask you a lot of fascinating questions, which make you want to discuss with them all evening, while enjoying the small appetizers that are served to you.
 If this is your ideal, if this is your dreamed future, then DREAM in the most POWERFUL way about this future.
 How do you make that dream even stronger?
 Add the colors, add the sounds, add the smells, play the movie in your head with even more imagination.

 Of course, not everyone dreams of being an illustrious researcher of 20th century history.
 You all have different dreams, and it is for these dreams that you work.
 If you do not have those dreams, you do not need to keep working on them, you are on the wrong track.
 But if you really do have those dreams, those ideals, that future, then think about them over and over again, until your imagination sticks with you, until it becomes real, and it will be an inexhaustible source of motivation.